-- Power On Protect password prevents anyone from using the projector without first entering a password. - User's Logo Protect password prevents anyone from changing the custom screen the projector can display when it turns on or when you use the A/V Mute feature.
-The presence of the custom screen discourages theft by identifying the projector's owner. - Network Protect password prevents anyone from changing the network settings in the projector menus.
+- Power On Protect prevents anyone from using the projector without first entering a password. - User's Logo Protect prevents anyone from changing the custom screen the projector can display when it turns on or when you use the A/V Mute feature.
+The presence of the custom screen discourages theft by identifying the projector's owner.

-Setting a Password Selecting Password Security Types Entering a Password to Use the Projector Saving a User's Logo Image to Display
+Setting a Password

+Selecting Password Security Types

+Entering a Password to Use the Projector

+Saving a User's Logo Image to Display